| February 2008 - Dealing with "Problem" Employees

 some companies and is a dismal failure in others, depending on the workplace

+culture.
 It is still the manager's responsibility to make sure that the employee is

 getting the right type of orientation and training.
 It is the manager who

+will need to do discipline of that becomes required.
 If there are signs during the probation period that an employee isn't

 performing as expected, do not delay and do not ignore the warning signs.